ESMValGroup/ESMValTool_Tutorial/_episodes/first_example_recipe.md

   - the next indent (here: timeseries_diag) is the scripts’ names (a string without whitespace) for the script to use
   - script: a executable script with a directory relative to the `esmvaltool/diag_scripts/` directory

+> ## Please answer the following questions:
-> What is the short_name of the variable being analysed?
+> What is the short_name of the variable being analyzed?
 >
 > What is the diagnostic script being used?
 >
-> How many years of data are being analysed?
+> How many years of data are being analyzed?
 >
 > What do you think running this recipe will produce?
 {: .challenge}

+> ## What is the short_name of the variable being analyzed?
+> thetaoga -  Global Average Sea Water Potential Temperature {: .solution}

+> ## What is the diagnostic script being used?
+> `ocean/diagnostic_timeseries.py`
+{: .solution}

+> ## How many years of data are being analyzed?
+> 1859 to 2005, that is 147 years.
+{: .solution}

+> ## What do you think running this recipe will produce?
+> A time series plot of thetaoga with increements of 1 year.
+{: .solution}

 > ## Not all parts of the recipe are mandatory
 > Some functionalities of the example recipe are mandatory, while others are not.
 E.g., if you miss any of the documentation information, the call will break.